1.1 Scope

 1.4.3 Measurement standards

-Performance data shall be determined and the ηs,h, ηs,c calculated, following the requirements of Commission Regulation (EU) No 2281/2016 The standard rating conditions are set out in Table 1.2 below.
+Performance data shall be determined and the ηs,h, ηs,c calculated, following the requirements of Commission Regulation (EU) No 2016/2281 and the harmonised standard BS EN 14825:2022, and the specific measurement conditions are set out Table 1.2 below.

-Table 1.2 Test conditions for Packaged Air to Air heat pumps
+Table 1.2 Measurement conditions for Packaged Air to Air heat pumps

 1.4.4 Rounding

-For the avoidance of doubt test data should be presented to 0 decimal places for percentage points.
-As an example, a product with a heating mode ηs,h of 134.4% would be deemed to be a fail.
+For the avoidance of doubt test data should be presented to zero decimal places for percentage points.
+As an example, a product with a heating mode ηs,h of 146.4% would be deemed to be a fail.

 1.5 Verification for ETL Listing